skroutz/cogy/README.md

 end
 ```

 ...and deploying!
-After a second or so, the command is ready to be used.

 ## How it works

 Cogy is essentially three things:

 1. An opinionated way to write, manage & ship commands: All Cogy commands are
-   defined in your Rails app and end up invoking a [single executable](https://github.com/skroutz/cogy-bundle/blob/master/commands/cogy) within the
+   defined in your Rails app and end up invoking a single executable within the
-   Relay.
+   Relay (see below).
 Cogy also provides bundle versioning and dynamically generates the
    installable bundle config, which is also served by your Rails application
    and consumed by the [`cogy:install`](https://github.com/skroutz/cogy-bundle)
    command that installs the new Cogy-generated bundle when you deploy your